A complete guide of truck tyre selection: what are different types of truck tyres

 3. Max-Traction or Mud-Terrain Truck Tires (M/T Tires):

-This tires are suitable for rocky and soft terrains.
+These tires are suitable for rocky and soft terrains.
 Since tires need optimal traction on rugged terrains like mud and slippery rocks, these truck tires are typically larger while featuring tread lugs.
-M/T tyres typically use softer compounds that can flex and “grab” onto rocky surfaces, providing increased traction on bumpy trails.
+M/T tires typically use softer compounds that can flex and “grab” onto rocky surfaces, providing increased traction on bumpy trails.
 However, these softer compounds also cause M/T tires to wear out more quickly when used at highway speeds.
 These tires offer good brake performance, wear resistance, and increased resistance to cuts.
 They may have increased noise levels and a shorter lifespan than other tires.
-So M/T tyres are suitable for extreme off-road driving.
+So M/T tires are suitable for extreme off-road driving.

-What Are Bias Ply Tires and Radial Tyres ?
+What Are Bias Ply Tires and Radial Tyres?

 The main difference between bias and radial tires is the belting structure.
 The cord material is also different, resulting in the functional performance of bias tire and radial tire changes.
 Bias tires are nylon tires and radial tires are steel tires.